Exchange Bank Building, First National Bank I, Hibernian Bank

 Hibernian Banking Association Savings Bank, J. V. Clarke, pres.
 Hamilton B. Dox, cash.
 Clark, sw. cor.
 Lake

-The Farmer’s Bank has been removed to the new Granite building, corner of Clark and Lake Streets.
+The Farmers’ Bank has removed to the New Granite Block known as the “Exchange Buildings,” corner of Clark and Lake sts., south side, main entrance.

 - The Exchange Bank